EasyTyping/restDemoSpringBoot/README.md

-#  Api rest demo with SpringBoot :memo:
+#  Academic proyect.
+Monolithic Api rest demo with SpringBoot :memo:
 ---
-Academic project consisting of a rest service demo with SpringBoot and SpringDataJPA.
+Academic project consisting of a monolithic rest service demo with Spring Boot and Spring Data JPA.

 To run the service locally the system will need: